lexibank/lairgyalrong/README.md

-# Collection of Wordlists in Rgyalrongic Languages
+# CLDF dataset derived from Lai and List's "Comparison of Rgyalrongic Languages" from 2023

 ## How to cite

 If you use these data please cite
 - the original source
-  > Lai, Yunfan and List, Johann-Mattis (2023):Lexical Data for the Historical Comparison of Rgyalrongic Languages [Dataset, Version 0.1].
+  > Lai, Yunfan and List, Johann-Mattis (2023): Lexical Data for the Historical Comparison of Rgyalrongic Languages [Dataset, Version 1.0].
 Leipzig: Max Planck Institute for Evolutionary Anthropology.
 - the derived dataset using the DOI of the [particular released version](../../releases/) you were using

 ## Description